From left to right: Dr. Nelson Hartunian, Dr. Thomas Willemain, and Charles Smart

 Smart Software Today

-Smart Inventory Planning & Optimization (Smart IP&O) was launched in 2017 as a cloud-native, multi-tenant, SOC-certified platform with inventory optimization that prescribes optimized stocking policies, analytics that uncover operational insights using machine learning and advanced statistics, supply planning to automate the order management and replenishment process, and consensus demand planning to support the Sales & Operations Planning (S&OP) process.
+Smart Inventory Planning & Optimization (Smart IP&O) was launched in 2017 as a cloud-native, multi-tenant, SOC-certified platform with inventory optimization that prescribes optimized stocking policies, analytics that uncover operational insights using machine learning and advanced statistics, supply planning to automate the order management and replenishment process, and consensus demand planning and statistical forecasting to support the Sales & Operations Planning (S&OP) process.
 The platform includes multiple bi-directional integrations to many leading ERP, Asset Management, and E-Commerce solutions, ensuring that customer data is always accessible.

-Despite the recent Covid pandemic, Smart Software continues to grow, hire talented new staff, develop exciting new algorithms, translate them into useful new products and enjoys the success of customers new and old.
-Today’s Smart Software is proud of its deep roots in the industry, innovation, and longevity.
-“Not many companies, especially those in the software business, can claim 4 decades of innovation and success.
-Smart Software is field proven and offers a differentiated set of solutions.
+“Smart Software is proud of its deep roots in the industry, innovation, and longevity.
+Not many companies, especially those in the software business, can claim 4 decades of innovation and success.
+Smart Software is field proven and highly differentiated.
 We will continue to innovate, grow, and serve our customers in the years to come.”